 What types of innovation are there?

-The term innovation is very versatile and is also used very inflationary.
+The term innovation is very versatile and is frequently inflated.
 A clear definition of the term is important for a clear, common understanding in companies.
-To this end, there are different types of innovation with regard to the innovation object and the degree of innovation.
+To this end, there are various types of innovation with regard to the object of innovation and the degree of innovation.
 This knowledge of classification is necessary for innovation management.

 What is the purpose of types of innovation?